Article thumbnail

 To make your pivot table even more visually appealing, you can customize it:

-The simplest way to get started with WebDataRocks is from the Quick start guide.
+The simplest way to get started with WebDataRocks is from the integration guide.
 For React, Angular and Vue developers, there are npm packages available.

 The second tool is a charting library.